Sam Posey: Early life and driving career

-In 1969, he won the Lime Rock Trans-Am in a factory Ford Mustang.
-In 1970, Posey was the driver for Ray Caldwell's factory-backed Autodynamics Dodge Challenger in Trans-Am, racing against Parnelli Jones, Dan Gurney, Mark Donohue and Jim Hall in what most racing historians regard as the greatest season of professional road racing in US history.
+In 1969, Posey won the Lime Rock Trans-Am in a factory Ford Mustang.
+In 1970, he was the driver for Ray Caldwell's factory-backed Autodynamics Dodge Challenger in Trans-Am, racing against Parnelli Jones, Dan Gurney, Mark Donohue and Jim Hall in what most racing historians regard as the greatest season of professional road racing in US history.
 Posey also raced in the USAC Championship Car series in the 1969 and 1972-1974 seasons, with 13 career starts, including the 1972 Indianapolis 500.
 Posey's entry was disqualified from the 1973 Indianapolis 500 after USAC Technical Director Frank DelRoy discovered Posey's team had disguised their already qualified car as another vehicle so that Posey could make another qualifying attempt to try to avoid being bumped from the field.
-He finished in the top ten 8 times, with his best finish in 3rd position in 1969 at the Kent road course.
+He finished in the top-ten eight times, with his best finish in third position in 1969 at the Kent road course.
 He was the team driver for Caldwell's Can-Am racer which featured monocoque aluminum construction in two parallel longitudinal space frames, with solid front and rear axles.

-As an endurance racer, Posey appeared at the 24 Hours of Le Mans 10 times (1966, 1969–1973, and 1975–1978) and finished in the top 10 five times.
-His best finish was 3rd position during the 1971 competition in which he drove the Ferrari 512M.
+As an endurance racer, Posey appeared at the 24 Hours of Le Mans ten times (1966, 1969–1973, and 1975–1978) and finished in the top-ten five times.
+His best finish was third position during the 1971 competition in which he drove the Ferrari 512M.
 He won the 1975 12 Hours of Sebring, teaming with three other drivers.

-He participated in two Formula One world championship events, the 1971 and 1972 United States Grand Prix, retiring from the first and finishing 12th in the second, thus not scoring any championship points.
+Posey participated in two Formula One world championship events, the 1971 and 1972 United States Grand Prix, retiring from the first and finishing 12th in the second, thus not scoring any championship points.
 He drove Surtees cars on both occasions, but only the first was a works-entered car.

-He also competed in a single event in the NASCAR Grand National Series (now known as the NASCAR Cup Series), the first race of the 1970 season, held on the Riverside International Raceway road course in Riverside, California.
+Posey also competed in a single event in the NASCAR Grand National Series (now known as the NASCAR Cup Series), the first race of the 1970 season, held on the Riverside International Raceway road course in Riverside, California.